Psalm 70: Background and themes

-The opening verse in the Hebrew identifies this psalm as one of remembrance (להכיר, "to remember").
+The opening verse in the Hebrew identifies this psalm as one of remembrance (לְהַזְכִּיר, "to remember").
 This opening term appears in only one other psalm, Psalm 38.

 This entire psalm is virtually identical to the closing verses of Psalm 40 (verses 14–18 in the Hebrew, 13–17 in the KJV).
 According to the Malbim, Psalm 40 was composed by David when he was fleeing from Saul, and David repeated this psalm later when he was fleeing from Absalom.
 The Midrash Tehillim notes a slight discrepancy between verse 6 here ("But I am poor and needy, O God, make haste unto me") and verse 18 in Psalm 40 ("But I am poor and needy, may the Lord think of me").
 The Midrash teaches that David was telling God, "Think of me in my poverty and in my need, and You will then make haste to deliver me, for You are my help and my deliverer".

 Regarding the similarity between Psalms 40 and 70, Matthew Henry notes that it can sometimes be efficacious to recite the prayers one prayed in similar situations, investing them with new emotion.

 The opening verse is literally "God, to deliver me, to my help!
 Hurry!"
 It is a sped up and abbreviated version of Psalm 40:14.
 This is consistent with hasten used repeatedly in the opening.
 In some views, the first verses of Psalm 40 concern the coming anointed and His deliverance, while the later verses concern the desperate in general.
 It is the later verses of Psalm 40 carried over to Psalm 70.